Skip to content

 Additional changes to the funding rules

-• Higher-level qualifications: Delivery of non-mandatory qualifications at a higher level than the apprenticeship standard within a programme is now explicitly ineligible.
+• Higher-level qualifications: Delivery of non-mandatory qualifications at level 7 in a programme at level 6 is now explicitly ineligible.
 Providers with top-up qualifications in their offer should review arrangements and query any ambiguous models with the DWP helpdesk.

 • Learning support: Three-monthly reviews remain the requirement.
 Where a need is stable due to a permanent disability, reviews can be light touch but must still be evidenced.